Encephalitozoon cuniculi: Treatment

 A few studies have shown that albendazole, a benzimidazole drug, can prevent and treat naturally acquired and experimentally induced E. cuniculi infections.
-Unfortunately the elimination of spores from the central nervous system does not always result in resolution of clinical signs.
+However, the elimination of spores from the central nervous system does not always result in resolution of clinical signs.
 Adverse reactions to benzimidazole drugs, including injury to the small intestine and bone marrow, have been reported in rabbits.
 Practitioners should strictly adhere to recommended dosages and treatment intervals, and consider monitoring complete blood counts during treatment.
+Fenbendazole is more commonly used due to its favorable safety profile, with typical treatment regimens lasting 28 days.
+NSAIDs or corticosteroids may be added to reduce inflammation and manage pain, especially in neurologically affected animals.

+Holistic treatment and care

+Holistic approaches are occasionally employed alongside conventional treatment to support overall well-being in rabbits with E. cuniculi.
+These may include stress reduction, dietary optimization, hydration therapy, and use of antioxidant supplements.
+While there is limited peer-reviewed evidence for their standalone efficacy, such supportive care can help improve quality of life and recovery potential in some cases.
+The Royal Veterinary College recommends that owners ensure good husbandry, a quiet environment, and proper nutrition during recovery from E. cuniculi infection.

+Owner-care and rehabilitation tips include maintaining a consistent daily routine to minimize stress, offering easily accessible food and water bowls, and using low-entry litter boxes for neurologically compromised rabbits.
+Gentle physical therapy may help improve coordination in rabbits recovering from severe vestibular symptoms.
+Long-term monitoring of kidney function is advised in cases where renal involvement has occurred.

+In more severe cases, rabbits may require temporary critical care, including syringe feeding, subcutaneous fluids, and assisted mobility.
+Veterinary sources such as Quesenberry's "Ferrets, Rabbits, and Rodents: Clinical Medicine and Surgery" emphasize the need for individualized care plans and monitoring for relapse or progression.

 Infections in humans

 E. cuniculi is an important opportunistic pathogen in people, particularly those immunocompromised by HIV/AIDS, organ transplantation, or CD4+ T-lymphocyte deficiency.
 As this organism is more common in animals than people it is likely a zoonotic disease.
 Three different strains of E. cuniculi have been identified, and are classified as I (rabbit), II (mouse), and III (dog).
 Human-to-human transmission is possible via transplantation of solid organs from an infected donor.
+The parasite's zoonotic potential has prompted calls for routine screening in animal-assisted interventions, particularly when patients are immunocompromised.